Last updated December 2019.

 Here are a few general things to keep in mind as you read this Policy:

-- This site is owned and operated by Mission Partners, Benefit LLC, headquartered in Bethesda, MD.
+- This site is owned and operated by Mission Partners, Benefit LLC, headquartered in Rockville, MD.

 - We will never share your information with third party vendors.
 Any information collected is solely for use by the Mission Partners, Mission Forward or Adventures in Kindness teams.